The Dark Knight Rises: Marketing

 The official website launched in May 2011, introducing a viral marketing campaign similar to the one used to promote The Dark Knight.
 The website streamed an encrypted audio file described by users as chanting.
 Users decrypted the audio to the Twitter hashtag, "#TheFireRises".
 Warner Bros. removed a pixel from the webpage for every tweet using the hashtag.
 The website revealed the first official image of Bane.

 In July 2011, a teaser trailer leaked online before its official release with Harry Potter and the Deathly Hallows – Part 2.
 The studio released the teaser three days after the leak.
 The trailer received mixed responses; Stephen Spencer Davis of Slate wrote that it successfully built hype, while Kofi Outlaw of Screen Rant showed disappointment, claiming it was more of an "announcement trailer" than an actual teaser trailer.
 Outlaw criticized the quality, writing that a scene depicting Commissioner Gordon in a hospital bed was overly dramatic, had "hammy" dialogue, and was difficult to understand due to Gordon's labored breathing.
 Outlaw wrote that the sweeping shot of Gotham City had poor CGI and was too reminiscent of the Inception trailer.
 The theatrical trailer leaked online, like the teaser trailer, before being released the following week attached to theatrical prints of Sherlock Holmes: A Game of Shadows.
-Critics noted political undertones with dialogue foreshadowing the theme of income inequality and an what they consider an "Occupy Gotham" campaign within the world of the story.
+Critics noted political undertones with dialogue foreshadowing the theme of income inequality and what they consider an "Occupy Gotham" campaign within the world of the story.
 Receiving more than 12.5 million views in the first 24 hours after its release, the trailer set the record for most combined downloads from iTunes, beating the previous record held by The Avengers.
 However, the second trailer for The Avengers again set the record with 13.7 million downloads.
 Warner Bros. attached a second theatrical trailer for The Dark Knight Rises to theatrical prints of The Avengers.
 An "unnamed" Warner Brothers executive clarified that "We see this placement as a good strategic decision.
 We always want our trailers to be seen with films that people want to see—and a lot of people will be going to The Avengers!"
 The executive also commented that the trailer will "provide the best potential exposure for TDKR."
 Warner Bros. released the trailer online on April 30, 2012, approximately four days before they attached it to theatrical prints of The Avengers.

 Continuing a method used with The Dark Knight whereby the opening sequence of the film was attached to IMAX prints of I Am Legend (2007) seven months before release, a six-minute prologue of The Dark Knight Rises was attached to 70mm IMAX prints of Mission: Impossible – Ghost Protocol, again approximately seven months before release.
 Critical reaction to the prologue was positive.
 Addressing the issue in an interview with Entertainment Weekly, Nolan said "I think when people see the film, things will come into focus.
 Bane is very complex and very interesting and when people see the finished film people will be very entertained by him."